5 Views that Will Make You Fall in Love with Northland

 5. The views from Cape Reinga

 I’m not sure what we expected from Cape Reinga but it really exceeded our expectations.
 It’s a wild and barren sort of place where the Tasman Sea and Pacific Oceans meet.
-We were fortunate to experience it in both in golden late afternoon light and then in moody purple hues the following morning for sunrise.
+We were fortunate to experience it both in golden late afternoon light and then in moody purple hues the following morning for sunrise.
 As one of the most significant locations in Maori heritage it’s known to be a very spiritual place and we certainly felt that way visiting there too.

 Golden afternoon Cape Reinga